ENG 202: Introduction to British Literature I (Beginnings to 1660s)

 You must purchase four books for our course — in these exact editions:

-The Library Syllabus Service will also make available, for free through Quercus, a series of required readings from Knight and Ohlgren’s edition of Robin Hood and Other Outlaw Tales, as well as from Marie de France and MS Bodley 34.
+I will also make available, either for free online or through the Library Syllabus Service/Quercus, a series of required readings from Knight and Ohlgren’s edition of Robin Hood and Other Outlaw Tales, as well as from Marie de France and MS Bodley 34.

 Yes, there are two different versions of Beowulf; both are required.